shapemi/shapemi.github.io/index.md

  </p>

 # Topics
-<p align="justify"> This workshop targets theoretical contributions as well as exciting applications in medical imaging, including (but not limited to): </p>
+This workshop targets theoretical contributions as well as exciting applications in medical imaging, including (but not limited to):

 - Shape Processing and Analysis
 - Shape Learning and Classification
 - Geometric Learning and Manifold-based Methods